lf-edge/ekuiper/README.md

   - 400KB - 500KB / rule
 - Rule
   - Source: MQTT
-  - SQL: SELECT temperature FROM source WHERE temperature > 20 (90% data are filtered)
+  - SQL: `SELECT temperature FROM source WHERE temperature > 20` (90% data are filtered)
   - Sink: Log

 ### Multiple rules with shared source instance

-- 300 rules with a shared mqtt stream instance.
+- 300 rules with a shared MQTT stream instance.
-  - 500 messages/second in the mqtt source
+  - 500 messages/second in the MQTT source
   - 150,000 message processing per second in total
 - Configurations:
   - 2 Core * 2GB memory in AWS